Idyxdoxiwowl/chatbot-project.4/README.md

-# AI Assistant for the Constitution of the Republic of Kazakhstan
+# AI Assistant for the Constitution of the Republic of Kazakhstan ƪ(˘⌣˘)ʃ

 ## Overview
 This project is a **Minimum Viable Product (MVP)** of an AI-powered assistant designed to answer questions related to the **Constitution of the Republic of Kazakhstan**.
 The assistant is built using **Streamlit** for an interactive user interface and utilizes **RAG Fusion** and **multi-query generation** for more accurate responses.
 The model is integrated with **Ollama**, and all queries and answers are stored in a **vector database**.